JeromeA/LispIdeaPlugin/README.md

 ### Running code

-ctrl+shift+F10 to run the current sexp.
+The current top level sexp can be run by pressing ctrl+shift+F10, or by clicking the run button from the gutter.